jeffmikels/mattermost_api_dart/doc/MattermostWebhooksApi.md

 );

-final page = 56; // int | The page to select.
+final int page = 56; // int | The page to select.
-final perPage = 56; // int | The number of hooks per page.
-final teamId = teamId_example; // String | The ID of the team to get hooks for. final channelId = channelId_example; // String | The ID of the channel to get hooks for.
+final int perPage = 56; // int | The number of hooks per page. final String teamId = 'teamId_example'; // String | The ID of the team to get hooks for. final String channelId = 'channelId_example'; // String | The ID of the channel to get hooks for.

 try {
   final result = await client.webhooks.getOutgoingWebhooks(page, perPage, teamId, channelId);